Logan Chalmers

-Logan Chalmers (born 24 March 2000) is a Scottish professional footballer who plays as a winger for club Partick Thistle.
-He has also previously played for Dundee United and has loan spells at Arbroath, Inverness Caledonian Thistle, twice with Ayr United and Tranmere Rovers.
+Logan Chalmers (born 24 March 2000) is a Scottish professional footballer who plays as a winger for Scottish Premiership side St. Johnstone.
+He has also previously played for Partick Thistle and Dundee United, as well as having loan spells at Arbroath, Inverness Caledonian Thistle, twice with Ayr United and Tranmere Rovers.

 Early life

 Chalmers was born in Dundee on 24 March 2000 and joined the Dundee United Academy at the age of 10.
 He attended the Scottish Football Association Performance School at St John's Roman Catholic High School in Dundee.

 Club career

 Dundee United

 Chalmers signed his first professional contract with Dundee United in July 2016.
 His first involvement with the first team was for Seán Dillon's testimonial match in March 2017.
 His competitive debut came in the Scottish League Cup in July 2017, when he came on as a substitute in a 4–1 home win over Cowdenbeath.
 He scored his first senior goal in October 2017, a late winner against Linfield in a Scottish Challenge Cup tie at Tannadice Park.